 What is osseous periodontal therapy?

-Advanced periodontitis can result in bone loss, which in turn can form deep and uneven “pockets” surrounding the teeth.
-Dr. Lepore may suggest a treatment called osseous periodontal therapy with one of our Periodontists to reduce the pocket depths and restore the areas back to health.
+Advanced periodontitis can result in bone loss, which can form deep and uneven “pockets” surrounding the teeth.
+Dr. Lepore or Dr. Dougherty may suggest an osseous periodontal therapy with one of our Periodontists to reduce the pocket depths and restore the areas back to health.
 Osseous periodontal therapy is an advanced procedure used to treat advanced periodontal disease.

-During the treatment, the hardened deposits (calculus) that surround the teeth and root surfaces are removed.
-The bone is responsible for holding the teeth in place, so it is imperative to recreate a favorable foundation by reshaping and smoothing the foundation of bone that has become diseased from the constant inflammation caused by bacteria (tartar deposits).
+The hardened deposits (calculus) surrounding the teeth and root surfaces are removed during the treatment.
+The bone is responsible for holding the teeth in place, so it is imperative to recreate a good foundation by reshaping and smoothing the foundation of bone that has become diseased from the constant inflammation caused by bacteria (tartar deposits).
 Sutures may be placed to allow the area proper time to heal.

 When periodontitis has resulted in bone loss, it can form deep, uneven pockets around the teeth.
 Your doctor may recommend a procedure called Osseous Surgery to reduce the depth of these pockets and help bring the area back to health.
 These deep pockets accumulate harmful bacteria that can’t be reached by normal cleaning, preventing the gums from ever healing on their own.